DiamondLightSource/ulims-json-schemas/docs/common_issues.md

 ### A $ref points at a release that does not exist on disk

 This can occur for different reasons.
-A typo most often but sometimes it will be because the schema being referenced has not been built at least once.
-Later (N months) a more important cause is a schema moved location in the root without all references in all versions being changed to correct values.
+It is most often due to a typo but sometimes it will be because the schema being referenced has not been built at least once.
+It could also be because a schema moved location in the root without all references in all versions being changed to correct values.

-**Fix:** Confirm not a typo.
-If not: find the schema folder for $ref schema, check current.json exists and version in $id, then check does a file for that version exists on disk, if not build it; then build faulty schema again.
+**Fix:** Confirm the path in $ref is correct and starts with a '/'.
+If it is find the schema folder for $ref schema, check current.json exists and version in $id, then check if a file for that version exists on disk (like 1.2.3.json).
+If not build it, then build faulty schema again.
 Running `build-all` twice will sometimes fix the issue.

 **Tools output:** The error above.